 uPiCraft is a simple editor but has a syntax check (Check Syntax option).

 If you want to get started in the development of connected objects in MicroPython, you must absolutely test uPiCraft.
 The code editor is able to check the syntax and indicate the lines concerned in case of error.
-The communication with the card is totally transparent.
+The communication with the board is totally transparent.
 You can start or stop a script at any time (with the F5 key).
 The boot.py boot script is very easy to modify.
 Finally uPiCraft offers some libraries that lack the firmware (temperature measurements ds18b20, HT1632, MLX90614, OLED screen SSD1306, MQTT …).
 There are also some examples to take in hand the language.
 It is accessed from the File menu.
 The list of examples is changed according to the development board selected in the Tools -> Board menu.

 Finally, we have a menu bar that includes some commands: